10/14/24

 A term that has come to describe this new rule of brand identity is 360 degree brand identity.
 Think of your brand as a circle divided into four equal parts:

-• Visual Qualities including photography, typography, logo, iconography, color palette and patterns associated with your brand.
+• Visual — What you can see, including photography, typography, logo, iconography, color palette and patterns associated with your brand.

-• Verbal Qualities including company name, the tone of voice, messaging and original or unique language associated with your brand.
+• Verbal — How you use words, including company name, the tone of voice, messaging and original or unique language associated with your brand.

-• Sensory Qualities — including sounds, jingles, smells, taste, light, illumination, touch, texture and gesture controls that users associate with your brand.
+• Sensory — Immersive sensations including sounds, jingles, smells, taste, light, illumination, touch, texture and gesture controls that users associate with your brand.

-• Interactive Qualities — including navigation icons, user generated content, social content and behavior icons like Facebook’s ‘like’ symbol, Twitter’s ‘bird’ symbol and Google Maps’ pin icon to mark a place.
+• Interactivity — The way your audience engages with you online, including navigation icons, user generated content, social content and behavior icons like Facebook’s ‘like’ symbol or Google Maps’ pin icon to mark a location.

 Successful marketers understand that brand identity has evolved beyond broadcast messages to two-way communication.